microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 - In a web browser, go to this URL, and sign in as a tenant administrator.
 The dialog box shows the list of permission the application requires, as specified in the application registration portal.
 Choose **OK** to grant the application these permissions.

+> [!NOTE]
-> **Note:** This step grants permissions to the application - not to users.
+> This step grants permissions to the application - not to users.
 This means that all users belonging to the Azure AD tenant that use this application will be granted these permissions - even non-admin users.

 ## Assign Azure AD roles to users